How is my donation used?

 How can I be sure my money gets to those who really need it?

-CWS has achieved much in 76 years of working with our skilled overseas partners.
-They are part of their communities and have worked with them to tackle the causes of poverty and to give people better opportunities in the future.
-When disaster strikes CWS sends funds to local partners or to ACT Alliance (Action by Churches Together), of which we are a member.
-The New Zealand Government has entrusted us with generous sums from their Official Development Assistance fund over the years.
-Our partners make sure the most vulnerable people get help first and they support each other through local groups.
+CWS has achieved much in 77 years of working with our skilled overseas partners.
+Our partners are part of their communities and work with them to tackle the causes of poverty and give people better opportunities in the future.
+When disaster strikes, CWS sends funds to local partners or to ACT Alliance (Action by Churches Together), of which we are a member.
+The New Zealand Government has entrusted us with matching donations from their Official Development Assistance budget over the years – most recently to help Ukrainian refugees in Poland.
+Our partners make sure the most vulnerable people get help first and can support each other to make change happen.

 Who is ACT Alliance?